Coarse-Grained Boltzmann Generators: Coarse-Grained Boltzmann Generators

-The ESS depends critically on the overlap between the generative density $q_\theta$ and the target density defined by $U_\eta$.
+where $B$ denotes the number of generated samples.
+The normalized ESS takes values in $(0,1]$, with larger values indicating better overlap between the generative density $q_\theta$ and the target density defined by $U_\eta$.
 In practice, machine learning potentials may exhibit unphysical extrapolation outside the training domain, and generative models may occasionally produce high-energy artifacts, both of which can lead to weight degeneracy.
 To improve robustness, we apply a weight clipping strategy~\cite{tanScalableEquilibriumSampling2025, gloy2025hollowflow, moqvist2025thermodynamic} to truncate statistical outliers before computing expectations (See §\ref{apd:ablation}).
 The complete CG-BG training and sampling pipeline is summarized in Fig.~\ref{fig:cgbg_workflow}.